Last updated on October 14, 2025

 How Do You Make MTG Arena Run Better?

 As a rule of thumb, the lower the graphic quality, the smoother the game should run – lowering the Quality Level of the Graphics settings can significantly improve performance.
-You can access this setting by clicking on the gear icon in the top-right corner of the main screen, then selecting “Graphics”, and changing the Quality Level.
+You can access this setting selecting on the gear icon in the top-right corner of the main screen, then selecting “Graphics”, and changing the Quality Level.

 Graphics Settings